aselshall/eds/HW/project.md

 For example, please review your homework solutions, where I use markdown cells to provide narrative context.
 This transforms the notebook into not just code, but a story to tell.
 Has not this enhanced your learning experience?

-Here is another example from real life:
+This is another example from real life for a report [Link](https://github.com/aselshall/feart/blob/main/Subset_selection/SubsetSelection.ipynb) with accompanying annotated code [Link](https://www.frontiersin.org/articles/10.3389/feart.2022.786223/full)
->This is the code: https://github.com/aselshall/feart/blob/main/Subset_selection/SubsetSelection.ipynb
->This is the report that goes with it: https://www.frontiersin.org/articles/10.3389/feart.2022.786223/full

-While you do not need to replicate this level of detail for your project, it serves as a real-life example.
+While you do not need to replicate this level of detail in the above example for your project, it serves as a real-life example.

 For further guidance, refer to 'GCP 2 - Describing your code' in the 'Good Coding Practice (GCP)' module on Canvas.
 Additionally, ensure adherence with the [final report rubric](https://aselshall.github.io/eds/HW/project#24-final-report-rubric-50).